linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 6- Bank Runs/Temp MMF Guarantee 2008.md

 ## Executive Summary

-The following is an Executive Summary of certain of the relevant provisions of the U.S. Treasury Department's Temporary Guarantee Program for Money Market Funds.
+The following is an Executive Summary of certain of the relevant provisions of the U.S. Treasury Department's Temporary Guarantee Program for [[A Primer on Money Market Mutual Funds|Money Market Funds]].
 For more information please contact the Paul Hastings Attorneys below.

 ## Key Points